arulandu/spicey/README.md

 # Spicey
-Spicey is a Rust DSL for circuits that supports interop with SPICE netlists.
-Ships with a better NgSpice REPL.
+Spicey is a Rust DSL for circuits that supports interop with SPICE netlists and ships with a NgSpice REPL.

 ## Usage
 MacOS support only for the moment.
 Clone the repository and use `cargo run` to start a wrapped NgSpice REPL.